Understanding Loan Against Investment

 Types of investments you can pledge

-Here are some popular financial assets you can use to avail a loan without liquidating your investments.
+Here are popular assets you can use to raise funds without liquidating your investments:

-Traditional life insurance policies like ULIPs and endowment plans can be pledged for a loan.
-A loan against insurance policy enables you to access funds without surrendering your policy or disrupting your life cover benefits.
+Pledge eligible life insurance policies like ULIPs or endowment plans.
+This allows you to raise cash without surrendering your policy or losing life cover benefits.

-• Loan amount: The amount depends on the value of the securities pledged.
+• Loan amount: Based on the value of pledged securities.

-• Interest rates: Typically lower than unsecured loans due to the collateral.
+• Interest rates: Lower than unsecured loans due to collateral.

 Features of loan against investment